 The nearest golf course is a delightful 9-hole course at Lochcarron.
 Further afield, Gairloch also has a spectacular 9-hole coastal course.
 Strathpeffer is the nearest 18-hole course most suited in parts to mountain goats, but buggies are available for hire!

 Applecross Village Shop & Post Office is at Camusteil, nine miles south from the house.
-Run by Ali and Seonag Brown, it is a veritable Aladdin’s cave.
-Ali will do his best to get you anything you might need.
+Run by Ali and Seonag Brown, Ali will do his best to get you anything you might need.
 There is a very well stocked Spar shop in Lochcarron (24 miles).
 Shieldaig (17 miles) also has a small village store.

-A travelling butcher from Gairloch visits once a week and orders can be taken which he will deliver.
+The butcher from Gairloch, Allan Morrison, visits once a week.
+Orders can be taken which he will deliver.

 Hot and cold smoked salmon or trout, crab and lobster (when available) plus other smoked fish and some cheeses, are available at the Applecross Smokehouse ten miles north of the house.
 Run by Derrick and Lorna MacIver, we think their smoked salmon is some of the best we have ever tasted.